Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 **Design**

-AragonOS allows to develop an application without the need to design or implement authentication or governance controls.
-The most important concepts of the aragonOS are listed below:
+AragonOS faciliates the creation of application without the need to design or implement authentication or governance controls.
+The most important concepts of AragonOS are:

-* **Kernel**: is at the core of every DAO.
-It manages one very important mapping to keep track of the different base contract address depending on the application, registered apps in the kernel (such as the ACL) and the kernel’s own base contract.
+* **Kernel**: the core of every DAO.
+It manages an important mapping to keep track of the different base contract address depending on the application, registered apps in the kernel (such as the ACL) and the Kernel’s own base contract.
 * **ACL**: is linked to the Kernel and manages permissions for all registered apps.
 These permissions are highly customizable and they can be used from an `AragonApp`.
 * **Forwarders and EVMScript**: Forwarders are one of the most important concepts of aragonOS.
-Rather than hardcoding the notion of a vote into each separate app’s functionality and ACL, one can instead use a generic Voting App, which implements the forwarding interface, to pass actions forward to other apps after successful votes.
+Rather than hard-coding the notion of a vote into each separate app’s functionality and ACL, one can instead use a generic Voting App, which implements the forwarding interface, to pass actions forward to other apps after successful votes.
+This also enable upgradeability by changing the address of the implementing contract.
 * **Aragon Package Manager (APM)**: The Aragon Package Manager (APM) is built on top of aragonOS and is integrated as a part of aragonOS.
 It is a DAO running on the same Aragon (taking advantage of upgradeability and access control), that‘s used to build Aragon DAOs.

-In oder to really understand how all the components interact it is best to analyze the life cycle of an aragonOS call.
+In order to really understand how all the components interact it is best to analyze the life cycle of an aragonOS call.
 The below animated figure shows such a call and the execution steps it takes (source [aragon wiki](https://wiki.aragon.one)):

 <img align="right" src="https://wiki.aragon.one/submodules/aragonOS/docs/rsc/os3.gif"/>